 - Remove your baked vegan peanut butter oatmeal cookies from the oven and let cool before serving.

 - *You can make your own oat flour by processing rolled oats in a blender.

 - **Reserve the chickpeas from the can for an upcoming recipe (hello, chocolate chickpea ice cream!) and use the brine for these cookies.

 - For a sugar-free version, you can use some date paste instead of maple syrup and add some vanilla extract to support the sweetness.

 - You can leave some of the oats rolled to add some texture to the cookies.

-- The maple syrup can be replaced with agave or rice syrup.
+- The maple syrup can be replaced with agave, rice syrup or coconut sugar.

-- If you cannot have peanuts, try other nut or seed-based butter such as almond butter or tahini.
+- If you cannot have peanuts, try other nut or seed butter such as almond butter or tahini.